grain-lang/grain/stdlib/immutablepriorityqueue.md

 ## Values

-Functions and constants for working with ImmutablePriorityQueues.
+Functions and constants included in the ImmutablePriorityQueue module.

 ### ImmutablePriorityQueue.**empty**